knpuniversity/symfony2-rest/knpu/episode5/subordinate-url-structure.md

 # Subordinate URL Structure

-With three resources, we have programmers, battles, and projects, and they’re all kind of on the same level.
-Think of them as sort of top level, very important resources, and they link together.
-Sometimes, you have resources that are almost more like children of other shores resources, and we call these subordinate resources.

-Let me give you an example.
-Suppose it would be convenient for our API to return a link on a programmer resources to all of the battles for just that programmer.
-Now, so far, it would be very easy for us to create an endpoint that returns all of the battles in the system.
-That would be something like /api/battles, but now I just want the battles for a specific programmer.

-How do we set that up, and how does the URL structure look?
-Remember, if you read about all this REST API stuff, they’re gonna tell you the URL structure doesn’t matter.
-In other words, if I want to make an endpoint that returns all of the battles for a specific programmer, I could make it look like /foo/bar/ the programmer’s nickname, /hamburger, but that’s ridiculous.
-Let me though you the right way to handle subordinate resources.
+When an API client fetches information about a programmer, they might also want a quick way to get details about all of the battles the programmer has fought.
+Ok, we could add a link on programmer to an endpoint that returns all of that programmer's battles.

+This collection of battles is called a subordinate resource because we're looking at the battles that belong to a programmer.
+It *feels* like a parent-child relationship.
+Truthfully, this whole idea of "subordinate" resources isn't that important - and it's usually subjective.
+But, if you're creating an endpoint and you realize that it *feels* like a subordinate resource, a few things usually change.

+To start: how should we setup the URL?
+Is it `/api/battles?username=` or `/api/battles/{nickname}`?
+If you read up on REST API stuff, they'll tell you the URL structure never matters.
+Ok, let's use `/hamburger`!
+No, that's stupid... unless your app is about delicious hamburgers.
+For the rest of us, there *are* some sensible rules we should follow.

+## Adding the Link

-First, in Programmer, let’s add a new link from the programmer to the battles for the programmer, and then we’ll hook up that endpoint.
-For the rel, let’s use battles, and that could be anything, just make sure that’s consistent.
-Whenever you link to a collection of battles, use battles.
+First, in `Programmer`, let's add a new link from the programmer to the battles for that programmer, and then we'll create that endpoint.
+For the `rel`, let's use `battles`.
+That could be anything: just be consistent.
+Whenever you link to a collection of battles, use `battles`.

 Everything else looks good.
-Our route will probably need the nickname of the programmer.
-The only question is what route name do we use here because we don’t have an endpoint yet that returns the battles for a specific programmer.
+The route will *probably* need the nickname of the programmer... we're not sure yet - because this endpoint doesn't exist.
+Let's create it.

+## The URL Structure

-Leave this for now.
-The next question is, what controller should this go into?
-Should it go into battle controller, or should it go into programmer controller?
-Because it’s kind of a mixture of those.
-There’s no right answer to this, but because we’re thinking of these as battles for a specific programmer, the battle in this case is a subordinate to the programmer, and I tend to see this most commonly live inside of the programmer controller.
+But wait Which controller should it go into: `ProgrammerController` or `BattleController`?
+There's no right answer to this, but because these are battles for a specific programmer, the battle is subordinate to the programmer.
+In these situations, I tend to put the code in the parent resource's controller: `ProgrammerController`.

-The biggest reason why I say this is because of how we’re gonna structure the URL.
-Let’s make a public function, battlesListAction.
-This will be listing the battles from within a programmer.
-Above that, add the route, @route, and the URL, which, of course, could be anything, we’re gonna make it /api/programmers to be consistent with every other endpoint in this controller, / the nickname of the controller, and then /battles.
+And actually, the biggest reason I do this is because of how we're going to structure the URL.
+Make a `public fucntion battlesListAction()`.
+Above that, add `@Route()` and the URL, which of course, *could* be anything.
+Make it `/api/programmers/{nickname}/battles`.

-This is the way you wanna set up the URL because you can see, the first three parts basically identify a specific program resources, and then /battles almost looks like it’s a property on programmer, which is kinda cool.
+Check this out: the first three parts of the URL identify a specific programmer resource.
+Then, `/battles` looks almost like a `battles` *property* on programmers.

-Give this a name.
-Let’s use api_programmers, which is consistent with the rest of this controller, _battles_ list, and copy that.
-Awesome.
-If you structure your URLs in this way, you’re gonna keep things very consistent, very happy, that basically documents itself.
-This is very obviously gonna return battles for this specific programmer.
+That *feels* right... and that's all that matters.

+For the name, use `api_programmers_battles_list` and copy that.
+Every part of this is consistent and almost self-documenting.

-Then go back to programmer, and let’s stick in that route name.
-Lesson No. 1 with subordinate sources is it’s okay to have them, and this is probably the best URL structure to use.
-But if you didn’t wanna do this, you could do something else.
-Don’t stress out about it too much.
-Alright, let’s hook up this new collection resource.
+Head back to `Programmer` and paste the route name.
+The big lesson about subordinate resources is that it's ok to have them and that this is the best URL structure to use.
+But if some other organization feels better to you, do it.
+This is one of those REST topics you should *not* lose time thinking about.